gs1/GS1_DigitalLink_Resolver_CE/kubernetes/README.md

 and may yet yield performance and security issues.
 Running these configuration files on a cloud provider's Kubernetes service could have serious cost implications.

-Proceed with care and caution, and in the knowlesge that you must be liable for your own actions!
+Proceed with care and caution, and in the knowledge that you must be liable for your own actions!

 The developers and contributors supporting the GS1 DigitalLink Resolver Community Edition are taking first steps into the Kubernetes world, so expect frequent updates and bug fixes as development continues.